TeachingNLP/workshop-book/panels/core-concepts.md

 - **Day 1: June 10th from 12:00 to 13:00 UTC-04:00 or ET**
 - **How to connect:** [Zoom link]()

-When we design NLP courses in different contexts, many of us struggle with at least some of the following points.
+When we design NLP courses in different contexts, many of us struggle with what topics/models/tasks to include or exclude in the given context.
+For example,

-- What models, tasks, applications should we include or exclude from the course?
-For example:
-    - Should we teach hidden Markov models or automatic speech recognition in an introductory NLP course?
+- Should we teach hidden Markov models or automatic speech recognition in an introductory NLP course targeted towards linguistics majors?
-    - Is it OK to skip semantic parsing from an introductory NLP course?
+- Is it OK to skip semantic parsing from an introductory NLP course targeted towards computer science majors?
-    - Should we skip details of LSTMs and focus more on transformer-based architectures?
+- Should we skip details of LSTMs and focus more on transformer-based architectures in introductory NLP courses?

-- How do we balance theory vs practice?
+We also struggle with how to balance theory vs practice?
 How much detail is appropriate in the given context?
 For example,

-    - Do we go into the details of Gibbs sampling when teaching Latent Dirichlet Allocation for topic modeling?
-    - Is it more useful to spend more time on different practical aspects such as hyperparameters of the model or evaluation and interpretation of the topics given by the model?
+- Should we go into the details of Gibbs sampling when teaching Latent Dirichlet Allocation for topic modeling to non-computer science majors?
+Or is it more useful to spend more time on different practical aspects such as hyperparameters of the model or evaluation and interpretation of the topics given by the model?
 - How much time should we spend on teaching LSTMs vs showing how to implement them for different tasks using tools such as `PyTorch` or `TensorFlow`?

 **We would like to address some of your questions during the panel discussion.
 Please write your questions on this topic in this [Google document](https://docs.google.com/document/d/1ZS8BhrAJHGa-RB5e8IHqSGsR6GAEpEXv552u9kZG1g0/edit?usp=sharing).**